 - Commit to Collaborative Action As with any social issue, funders are more likely to achieve large-scale change if they share knowledge, pool financial resources, and speak with a united voice.
 Among arts and culture funders, long bound by tradition, collective action is particularly necessary.

 Equity in the arts is an important missing ingredient in the larger social effort to increase equity.
 The good news is local arts and cultural institutions have the power to help drive equity and inclusion within and across communities by incubating diverse talent; illuminating unseen social issues; and improving civic vibrancy, health, and educational outcomes.

-Read the full article about philanthropy is advancing equity in the arts by Kerry McCarthy and Maurine Knighton at Stanford Social Innovation Review.
+Read the full article about advancing equity in the arts by Kerry McCarthy and Maurine Knighton at Stanford Social Innovation Review.